Kuranda Village in the RainforestOur Vibrant Indigenous Culture

 Coffee, the regions first cash crop, began in 1896.
 The Bama people were soon utilised as farm labourers on the rapidly expanding plantations around Kuranda, until well into the twentieth century.
 Many Bama became fringe dwellers on the edge of white settlements, unable to hunt and fish, or move around as they had for thousands of years.

-The land around Kuranda has been home to the Djabugay Aboriginal people for more than 10,000 years and this vibrant indigenous culture continues to thrive today.
-For more information, please visit the Djabugay Aboriginal Corporations website.
+The land around Kuranda has been home to the Bama Aboriginal people for more than 65,000 years and this vibrant Indigenous culture continues to thrive today.
+For more information, please visit the Djabugay Aboriginal Corporations (north of Barron River) and Buluwai Indigenous Corporation (south of Barron River) websites

 Discover more about the rich tapestry of history in Kuranda.